 Your child will spend their day experiencing a range of age-appropriate activities planned by our Educators to support your child’s learning and development.
-Each class follows a daily routine, incorporating indoor and outdoor time, Arabic and French, Music and Movement, snack/lunch time and other activities.
+Each class follows a daily routine, incorporating indoor and outdoor time, Arabic language sessions, Music and Movement, snack/lunch time and other activities.

-We use Thinking Time to encourage appropriate behaviour in the nursery setting and our aim is for the child to learn to discriminate between acceptable and unacceptable behaviour.
-When Thinking Time is necessary, the child is told in a calm but firm voice that the particular behaviour is unacceptable and is then removed from the situation for Thinking Time.
-The child is given direction as to the acceptable behaviour, for example, ‘we take turns’ or ‘we share’ and can then re-join the group.
-Thinking Time is based on the age of the child, for example if a child is 3 years old, Thinking Time is 3 minutes.
+When challenging behaviour presents, we encourage our children to reflect on this and think about more appropriate behaviours.
+Our aim is for the child to learn to discriminate between acceptable and unacceptable behaviour.
+When Thinking Time is necessary, the child is told in a calm but firm voice that the particular behaviour is unacceptable and is then removed from the situation to provide the space and distance to reflect.
+The child is given direction as to the acceptable behaviour, for example, ‘we take turns’ or ‘we share’ and after a suitable period of calm, can then rejoin the group.
+Thinking Time is based on the level of development and understanding of the child and any conflict is always resolved by focusing on solutions and positive behaviours.

 At Step by Step Nursery we know how important sleep is for your little one.
 It’s important that all children have enough sleep to support their development, in a safe and secure environment.

-We recognise parents’ knowledge of their child with regards to sleep routines and we will where possible, work together to ensure each child’s individual sleep routines and well-being continues to be met.
+We recognise parents’ knowledge of their child with regards to sleep routines and we will where possible, work together to ensure each child’s individual sleep routines and adhered to.
 However, staff will not force a child to sleep or keep them awake against his or her will.